mozilla/gecko-dev/testing/raptor/raptor/perfdocs/browsertime.rst

 Running on Android
 ------------------
-To run on android, the device needs to have Geckoview or Fenix installed on it.
+To run on Android, the device needs to have Geckoview or Fenix installed on it.
 Our tests will only work with physical devices, and `bug 1881570 <https://bugzilla.mozilla.org/show_bug.cgi?id=1881570>`__ tracks progress for enabling virtual devices (emulators).
 Running either of the commands below will attempt to install locally built APKs to the device **while uninstalling/removing any existing APKs of the package on the device**, but this can be skipped by setting ``MOZ_DISABLE_ADB_INSTALL=1`` in your environment.
 When that environment variable exists, we expect the APK to be pre-installed on the device.

 Running on Raptor-Browsertime (recommended):